AbdulrahmanFiala/Tayeb-Mainnet/config/README.md

 - Can be imported by both backend scripts and frontend

 ### `deployedContracts.json`
-Stores all deployed contract addresses (AMM + Main contracts).
+Stores all deployed contract addresses (DEX config + Tayeb contracts).
 This file:
-- Contains Factory, Router, WETH addresses (updated by `deploy-amm-core.ts`)
+- Contains router + WETH addresses (manually curated or synced via deployment scripts)
-- Contains all token addresses (updated by `deploy-tokens.ts`)
+- Optionally tracks token addresses (`tokens`) for convenience
-- Contains all pair addresses (updated by `create-pairs.ts`)
+- Optionally tracks external pair addresses under `pairs`
-- Contains ShariaCompliance, ShariaSwap, ShariaDCA addresses (updated by `deploy-core.ts`)
+- Records deployed Tayeb contracts in the `main` section
 - Includes deployment metadata (date, deployer, block number)
 - Can be imported by frontend for connecting to contracts